Stakeholder Management

 Designing an AI agent that meets lenders where they work

 Led end-to-end design for an AI agent embedded throughout Direct, ValueLink's platform for appraisal management lenders, featuring a contextual chat interface and recommended actions.
-I worked across research, concept design, and detailed UX, translating complex order management workflows into an intelligent experience that guides lenders with the right information and next steps at the right moment within their workflow.
+I worked across stakeholder management, product goal setting, setting roadmap, research, UX and UI, testing, and front-end engineering, translating complex order management workflows into an intelligent experience that guides lenders with the right information and next steps at the right moment within their workflow.

 Business Goals